HJS-HJS/reinforcement_learning_tutorial/Summary/AlgorithmSummary.md

     - __Hard__ update the policy via argmax (Hard version of policy gradient)
     - A method of skip policy gradient and learning only the value function.
     - The following equation is repeated to find the optimal function.
-    - Use argmax policy of A
+    - Policy itertation modify the policy to take the action with __the highest action value function__.
 <div align="center">
 <img src="./algorithm_figures/12_1.svg" alt="Equation" style="display: block; margin: 0 auto; background-color: white;">
 </div>